Deadline for filing tax returns is Tuesday this year

 As last-minute filers rush to finish their taxes, their chances of getting audited have rarely been lower.

 The number of people audited by the IRS in 2016 dropped for the sixth straight year, to just over 1 million.
 The last time so few people were audited was 2004.
-Since then, the U.S. has added about 30 million people.
+Since then, the United States has added about 30 million people.

 The IRS blames budget cuts as money for the agency shrank from $12.2 billion in 2010 to $11.2 billion last year.
 Over that period, the agency has lost more than 17,000 employees, including nearly 7,000 enforcement agents.
 About 80,000 people work at the IRS.